 However, Theo’s life is thrown into further confusions on the arrival of his money grabbing and alcoholic father (Luke Wilson).
 A return that leads the young boy from the comfort of the city to a remote and run down estate on the edge of Las Vegas.
 His father intent on using Theo and his mother’s money too further his gambling addiction.
-In the midst of alcohol, drugs and isolation Theo meets a Ukrainian boy, Boris (Finn Wolfhard).
+Its is here that young Theo meets a fellow outsider from Ukraine named Boris (Finn Wolfhard).
 Their friendship developing in a fog of alcohol, drugs and unrequited love.
 However, on the death of his father, Theo decides to run back to the city, finding his home in the antique shop with Hobie his surrogate father.

 Adult Theo hides behind a veneer of affluence, his drug taking and vulnerability hidden from public view.
 His life never having recovered from the trauma of his youth.
 While the priceless painting still lays wrapped and hidden from public knowledge.
 However, on a chance encounter with his old friend Boris (Aneurin Barnard) in a city bar, unspoken secrets are revealed.
 With Theo’s life facing danger; the painting at its heart.